IcemanEtika/deadlinkz/README.md

 # Run Instructions

+Make sure that you have a txt or html file in the folder containing deadlinkz before you try checking for files.

 To run open cmd in root of the repo, and type deadlinkz.py followed by one of the supported arguments:

 * -a or --all filename.extension to check all URLs in file
 * -g or --good filename.extension to check only good URLs in file
 * -b or --bad filename.extension to check only bad URLs in file
+* -i or --ignore filename.extension ignored_urls.extension to ignore urls when checking
+* -t or --telescope to check for valid telescope links
 * -v or --version
 * -h or --help